ngdream/ngdream/README.md

-# about me
+# thanks to visit me

 [![](https://github.com/ngdream/ngdream/blob/0e88b21cf70a34077b05c15c5223b28fbac3afe1/stickers/hackergirlworking.png)
-## who i am ?
+## who i am :smiley_cat: ?
-my name is nguewo fossong christian i live in cameroon and i am a student at the saint jean university institute my dream is to create an organization that will create software that will allow everyone to realize their dreams
+i am a student at the saint jean university institute my dream is to create an organization that will create software that will allow everyone to realize their dreams

+**Since I was 5 years old, I've been using computers and have been learning how to use them. 🖥**\
+**Since I was 7, I made simple videogames using GameMaker to have some fun playing them. 🎮**

+**i love contribute to project if you're a newbie don't worry to ask my help**

+Currently, I maintain a lot of open-source projects and moderate a lot of communities.

 my philosophy is: to move forward without ever stopping ,

-## my skills
+## my skills :brain:

-I am a student of course but I learned programming from a very young age I currently use  many  programming languages:
+ **I learned programing from a very young age I currently use  many  programming languages:**
 <div align="center">
 <a><img src ="https://github.com/devicons/devicon/blob/1119b9f84c0290e0f0b38982099a2bd027a48bf1/icons/c/c-original.svg" width="100px"/></a>
 <a><img src ="https://github.com/devicons/devicon/blob/1119b9f84c0290e0f0b38982099a2bd027a48bf1/icons/python/python-original.svg" width="100px"/></a>